JamieMagee/katmagee.net/site/content/case-studies/human-shaped-book.md

 ![#5 Take pride in your work ](/img/ahs_1_0000_dsc06527-2.jpg)

 Now employees can confidently say what we stand for, and explain it to our clients.
-HR uses the ten rules of thumb for hiring and performance review benchmarks.
 We did an initial print run of 500 copies, and have reprinted multiple times since.
+But the values live and breath beyond the printed page.
+The ten rules of thumb have been integrated all across the company, from hiring and performance review benchmarks to badass office decoration.

 [Read a copy online here](https://issuu.com/designit/docs/human_shaped_world).